kadykov/mcp-openapi-schema-explorer/llms-install.md

 #### For Cline (or similar MCP clients)

-1. Create or modify the MCP configuration file (e.g., `~/.config/cline/mcp_config.json` or the relevant path for your client):
+1. Create or modify the MCP configuration file:

     ```json
     {